 Ask your teenager about how you can help them keep a good sleep schedule without it turning into an argument each night.
 Make a plan together so that your teen buys into it (see the theme here?).

 Pro Tip: No phone use after bedtime.
 Smartphones need to be put away (far from the bed or in another room), or locked so your teen doesn’t get the temptation to respond to those late night texts.

 Parenting a teen is hard and stressful at times especially at the start of a new school year.
 Setting a positive mood in your house will help everyone during the school year.
 If you’re feeling stressed, your conversations aren’t going to go well.
 Whenever possible, use humor.
 Laughter can help diffuse those tough arguments that are inevitable when raising teens.
 Studies show laughing reduces stress, improves personal satisfaction, and improves your mood.
 Try not to take things personally and remember that teenagers are going through a lot (physically, socially, and emotionally).
 Sometimes they’re selfish and self-absorbed, other times they’re over-tired.
 Remind yourself not to take their moods personally, it’s just a phase.

 Above I encouraged parents to spend time engaging with their teenage kids.
 While this is necessary, so is giving your teen space to be themselves.
 While it’s scary to not know exactly where they are at all times, who they are talking with, and what they are doing, giving teens space is crucial to raising a healthy functioning teenager.
 Allow your teen some privacy.
 Try to find the balance between being involved in their life and giving them the space they need to explore their world.

-Christopher John Counseling helps parents and teens in the Denver area navigate difficult conversations in a safe environment.
-If you’re finding your family struggling to start the school year off right contact us for a free consultation.
+Christopher John Counseling helps parents and teens in the Denver area navigate the pressures of growing up.
+If you’re teen is struggling contact us for a free therapy consultation.
 Learn more about teen therapy by clicking here.